 The experience: NATURE AND the Leica SL

-Hagen talks about the use of the Leica SL for the shoot: “Since I had two SL cameras and lenses, the film is shot only with the SL camera and Leica Summilux-SL 50 mm f/1.4 ASPH.. lens as well.”
-He continues: “When I shot these images, we only had about 1-2 hours of sunlight a day.
-So I had to move quick to capture what I wanted with the ambient light I had available.”
+“Since I had two SL cameras and lenses, the film is shot only with the SL camera and a Leica Summilux-SL 50 mm f/1.4 ASPH lens as well.
+When I shot these images, we only had about 1-2 hours of sunlight a day.
+So I had to move quickly to capture what I wanted to with the ambient light I had available.”

 Jarle uses Bron Paras.
 He mentions that lately he has also used an Elinchrome Octa light bank with indirect light.
 It provides beautiful, even and soft light.